mwegrzyn2311/Its-raining-stones/runnable/ReadmeEN.txt

-English name: "Why so many rocks on my face?"
+English name: "It's raining stones!"
 Goal: Reach the Exit after collecting as much points as possible.
 Controls:
 	- Arrow keys to move the player